Looking for a trusted Removals Company to Switzerland from London?

 Living in Switzerland

 Switzerland’s famous tax breaks for rich foreigners have reportedly drawn many a minted magnate in recent years.
-In 1976, Switzerland became home to Swedish Ikea founder Ingvar Kamprad of Sweden, now the country’s richest resident.
+In 1976, became home to Swedish Ikea founder Ingvar Kamprad of Sweden, now the country’s richest resident.

 Switzerland has four national languages including French, German, Italian and Rhaeto-Romantsch.
 The latter has Latin roots.
 Proficiency in the national languages is decreasing in favour of English.
-Switzerland has a population of about 8 million.
+Has a population of about 8 million.
 About 5 million of them live in the Swiss Plateau in between the Jura Mountains and the Swiss Alps.
 Among them are the two global cities and economic centres of Zürich and Geneva, whose influence can be seen not only in Switzerland but all over the world.
-Zürich and Geneva have been ranked among cities with highest quality of life in the world, hence why so many expats choose to move to Switzerland.
+Zürich and Geneva have been ranked among cities with highest quality of life in the world, hence why so many expats choose to move to here.
 Foreigners account for around 23 percent of the population.

 Moving & Working